Adding Website Images & Image SEO

 I use the following sizes for this website as recommended by my theme.

-There are quite a few tools you can use to resize images including the photos application that comes with Windows (it’s super easy & fast to use), Photoshop and some people resize using Canva.
+You can use many tools to resize images, including the photos application that comes with Windows (it’s super easy & fast to use), Photoshop, and some people resize using Canva.

 2. Rename

-The Image name should be named as the target keyword of the page.
+I name the image the target keyword of the page.

 A unique name is better than something generic like 123789846.jpg.
 The image name is an opportunity to target the keyword.